Rail (bird)

-The rails, or Rallidae, are a large cosmopolitan family of small- to medium-sized, ground-living birds.
-The family exhibits considerable diversity and includes the crakes, coots, and gallinules.
-Many species are associated with wetlands, although the family is found in every terrestrial habitat except dry deserts, polar regions, and alpine areas above the snow line.
-Members of the Rallidae occur on every continent except Antarctica.
-Numerous island species are known.
-The most common rail habitats are marshland and dense forest.
-They are especially fond of dense vegetation.
+Rails (avian family Rallidae) are a large, cosmopolitan family of small- to medium-sized terrestrial or semi-amphibious birds.
+The family exhibits considerable diversity in its forms, and includes such ubiquitous species as the crakes, coots, and gallinule; other rail species are extremely rare or endangered.
+Many are associated with wetland habitats, some being semi-aquatic like waterfowl (such as the coot), but many more are wading birds or shorebirds.
+The ideal rail habitats are marsh areas, including rice paddies, and flooded fields or open forest.
+They are especially fond of dense vegetation for nesting.
+The rail family is found in every terrestrial habitat with the exception of dry desert, polar or freezing regions, and alpine areas (above the snow line).
+Members of Rallidae occur on every continent except Antarctica.
+Numerous unique island species are known.

 Name

 "Rail" is the anglicized respelling of the French râle, from Old French rasle.
 It is named from its harsh cry, in Vulgar Latin *rascula, from Latin rādere ("to scrape").

 Morphology

 The rails are a family of small to medium-sized, ground-living birds.
 They vary in length from 12 to 63 cm and in weight from 20 to 3000 g.
 Some species have long necks and in many cases are laterally compressed.

 The bill is the most variable feature within the family.
 In some species, it is longer than the head (like the clapper rail of the Americas); in others, it may be short and wide (as in the coots), or massive (as in the purple gallinules).
 A few coots and gallinules have a frontal shield, which is a fleshy, rearward extension of the upper bill.
 The most complex frontal shield is found in the horned coot.

 Rails exhibit very little sexual dimorphism in either plumage or size.
 Two exceptions are the watercock (Gallicrex cinerea) and the little crake (Zapornia parva).